pfwd/talk-code-with-confidence-using-phpcs/src/slides.md

 - Low confidence level

 ---

+# 3) PHPCS is not installed

+- Very low confidence level

+---
 # How do you improve a legacy project?
 <!--
 - Collate all the ignored files, lines and have a meeting with the team to discuss a way forward.